ora-31/gg-ansible/README.md

 **Parameters Explained**
-`-i inventory_file` An inventory file containing all your source and target hosts (physical hostnames) and groups of hosts `--limit "group"` Create a group containing the source and target hosts only `extra--vars "name=value,"` A list of name/value pairs used to provide dynamic parameters explained below:
+`-i inventory_file` An inventory file containing all your source and target hosts (physical hostnames) and groups of hosts `--limit "group"` Create a group containing the source and target hosts only `--extra-vars "name=value,"` A list of name/value pairs used to provide dynamic parameters explained below:

 **extra-vars**
 `stream` Defines the actual stream you want to setup.
 Streams are defined in the vars/streams.yml file.
 A stream defines the name of the extract. pump and replicat processes, and also the name of the schema to include (one or many) in the replication.